Line-out (rugby union): Quick throw-in

 A quick throw-in may be taken without waiting for a line-out to be formed.
-For a quick throw-in to be legal, the ball can not have been touched by any other person (player or non-player), apart from the player taking the throw or the opponent who may have carried the ball into touch and it can only be taken between the point of the ball leaving the field and the thrower's own goal line.
+For a quick throw-in to be legal, the ball can not have been touched by any other person (player or non-player), apart from the player taking the throw or the opponent who may have carried the ball into touch and it can only be taken between the point of the ball leaving the field and the thrower's own goal line, unless a kick-off or restart kick goes straight into touch, in which case the ball may be taken up to the 50 metre line.
 If a line-out begins to form before the quick throw-in is taken the throw-in is not permitted.
 To prevent quick throw-ins, members of the opposing team will often race to the point where the ball went into touch to ensure a line-out is forming.
-In a quick throw-in the player throwing the ball back into play cannot send the ball forward towards the opponent's goal line, though unlike a line-out the ball may be thrown back in the direction of the player's own goal line.
+In a quick throw-in the player throwing the ball back into play cannot send the ball forward towards the opponent's goal line.
+However, unlike a line-out, the ball may be thrown back in the direction of the player's own goal line.